utmstack/Documentation/Installation/SystemRequirements.md

 # UTMStack System Resources

-To guarantee a seamless installation and peak performance of UTMStack, adhere to the given system specifications for both Master and Probe/Proxy servers.
+To ensure a seamless installation and maximum performance of UTMStack, adhere to the system specifications for both the UTMStack server and the Probe/Proxy server.

 Before diving in, be aware that UTMStack approaches data retention in two distinct methods: